BirminghamIO/pair.birmingham.io/readme.md

 $ php artisan db:seed
 ```

-That's it!
-Everything should working well.
+And that's it!
+Everything should working.
+Visit http://pair.birmingham.io.192.168.10.10.xip.io using your browser and marvel at what you've accomplished.

 If you will have any problems, feel free to ask!